(+91) 9686 448899

 There are various applications of polyimide material because they are flexible, heat resistant, lightweight and chemical resistant.
-This puts them in high demand by the electronics industry because it enables them to make cables which are flexible as an insulating film wrapped round magnet wire.
-The cables used in a laptop computer connect the display with the main logic board so it must be flexible since you keep opening and closing the laptop.
+This puts them in high demand by the electronics industry because it enables them to make cables which are flexible as insulating film-wrapped round magnet wire.
+The cables used in a laptop computer connect the display to the main logic board so it must be flexible since you keep opening and closing the laptop.
 These cables are built with polyimide where the copper conductor is used and that makes it a great example for grasping the usage of Polyimide.

 An imide belongs to the functional group with two acyl groups that are bonded to nitrogen.
 Even though imide is more resistant to hydrolysis, its compound structure relates to acid anhydrides.
 They are known as one of the best components that can be used in high-strength polymers like polyimides.
-Maleimides represents the class of derivatives of its parent maleimide.
-Here, the group NH gets replaced with aryl or alkyl groups such as a phenyl or methyl respectively.
+Maleimides represent the class of derivatives of their parent maleimide.
+Here, the group NH gets replaced with aryl or alkyl groups such as phenyl or methyl respectively.

 The residues in proteins and other varieties of maleimide heterobifunctional reagents use these for preparing assemblies that study protein in a biological context, targeting therapeutics, protein immobilisation and protein-based microarrays.
 The emerging and promising drug therapies and antibody-drug conjugates consist of three main components.
 These are a cytotoxic drug, a monoclonal antibody and a linker molecule which contains a maleimide group binding the antibody and drug.